 Related information: The importance of will writing and estate planning

-How long do you have to challenge a Will in Western Australia?
+How long do you have to contest a Will in Western Australia?

-Anyone who is considering challenging a Will after a person has died should seek legal advice as soon as possible to avoid their potential claim being out of time.
+Anyone who is considering contesting a Will after a person has died should seek legal advice as soon as possible to avoid their potential claim being out of time.

 For example, if a person wants to ask for greater provision from a Will, they generally need to file their application within six months of probate being granted.

-Who are the parties in an action to challenge a Will?
+Who are the parties in an action to contest a Will?

-If someone begins an action to challenge a Will, then the parties that they must usually include in the action are the Executor of the Will and any beneficiaries who might by affected by their action.
+If someone begins an action to contest a Will, then the parties that they must usually include in the action are the Executor of the Will and any beneficiaries who might be affected by their action.

-Who pays the legal costs for challenging a Will?
+Who pays the legal costs for contesting a Will?